JKoppel93/neighborhoodmap/README.md

 A map will be displayed using Google Map's API.
 Use the panel icon to toggle the side panel, containing a list of locations.
 Here you can filter the locations using a search query, or add the locations to the map via the toggle buttons (or location name on smaller resolutions).
 Clicking a marker on the map will display an infowindow, containing the marker's address.

+== CREDITS ==

+*Author - Jacob Koppel
+*Modified code used from Google Maps API documentation and previous Udacity lessons.
+*filterLocations function in main.js modified from Stack Overflow.
+*Bootstrap, Knockout, and jQuery for backend framework to project